-#1) Distance Specific
+#1.
+Distance Specific

-#2) Fix the Range of Motion
+#2.
+Fix the Range of Motion

-The second thing, you want to be specific when it comes to the range of motion that you want your client to perform.
+Second, you want to be specific regarding the range of motion that you want your client to perform.

-#3) Length Matters
+#3.
+Length Matters

 And then thirdly, you want to be specific on the length of the tubing that you want them to use.
-If they end up grabbing the tubing and wrapping it around their hands, they end up changing the length of the tubing and that ends up changing the exercise again.
+If they end up grabbing the tubing and wrapping it around their hands, they end up changing the length of the tubing, and that ends up changing the exercise again.

 3 SPECIFIC TO DO’s If you Give Tubing Exercises to a Client with a Shoulder Injury: